dday9/Bootstrap-Confirmation-Modal/README.md

 |-------|--------|----------------------------------------------|
 | class | string | The class attribute of the respective button |
 | text  | string | The text of the respective button            |
+If a false value is passed instead of an object representing an actionButton, the button will not be included.
+If both the no and yes actionButtons have a false value, then the footer will not be included at all.

 ## Donate
 Show your support!
 Your (non-tax deductible) donation of Monero cryptocurrency is a sign of solidarity among web developers.